bfidatadigipres/STORA/README.md

 ### Overview

 These scripts manage the recording of live television, accessing FreeSat using Real-time Transport Protocol (RTP) for the recordings and User Datagram Protocol (UDP) to access Digital Video Broadcasting (DVB) Service Information Event Information Table (EIT).
-The streams have variable EIT data so two different approaches to recording the off-air content are required:
+The streams have variable EIT data so two different approaches to recording the off-air content is required.

+Both of these methods are now included in a single off-air recording scripts called epg_assessment_channel_record.py.
+The two approaches are outlined below:
-The first uses Electronic Programme Guide (EPG) data downloaded daily from PATV Metadata Services Ltd. From this a recording schedule is generated for each channel, the script loops over this schedule starting/stopping until no more remain.
+- Electronic Programme Guide (EPG) data downloaded daily from PATV Metadata Services Ltd. From this a recording schedule is generated for each channel, the script loops over this schedule starting/stopping until no more remain.
 Should programme's duration extend, such as for live events, scripts update new schedule timings and the recording script sees this modification time change and refreshes the recording script which alters the stop/start times accordingly.
-This script runs until all items on the schedule have completed recording then exits.
-A new version of the script is restarted from crontab the following day just before midnight.
+This EPG schedule recording runs until all items on the schedule have completed and only launches where the RunningStatus data cannot be found in the UDP stream.

-The second script uses the channel's UDP EIT data to download the current airing programme's EventID, and the RunningStatus number (4 is running, 1 is not running).
+- UDP EIT data is used to download the current airing programme's EventID, and the RunningStatus number (4 is running, 1 is not running).
 When an EventID changes and that programme has a RunningStatus '4' then the script stops the existing recording and starts the next.
 The EIT data also supplies start time and duration information to assist with creating the correct folder path for the recording to be placed in.
-This script runs on an infite loop that can be stopped using a control.json document.
+This approach runs on an infite loop that can be stopped using a control.json document, or it switches to the previous EPG schedul recording method if the UDP stream data fails.

 ### Dependencies